-Law of diminishing marginal product or productivity is an economic theory.
-It proclaims that while increasing one input and maintaining other inputs constant initially helps in increasing the output, a further increase in the input will have a restricted effect and will ultimately have nil consequence or a pessimistic effect on the output.
+The law of diminishing marginal product or productivity is an economic theory.
+It proclaims that increasing one input constant and maintaining other inputs constant helps in increasing the output initially.
+A further increase in the input has a restricted effect and ultimately has no consequence or a pessimistic effect on the output.

-The Law of Diminishing Marginal Productivity helps in understanding why increased manufacturing isn’t always the best way to increase profitability.
+The law of diminishing marginal productivity helps in understanding why increased manufacturing is not always the best way to increase profitability.

-Law of variable proportions is based on the theory that when the quantity of a variable factor is increased or decreased while keeping other factors constant, there will be a change in the proportion between the two factors.
-It is referred to as, in the theory of production as the Law of Variable Proportions.
+The law of variable proportions is based on the theory that when the quantity of a variable factor is increased or decreased while keeping other factors constant, there will be a change in the proportion between the two factors.
+It is referred to as the law of variable proportions in the theory of production.

-This article contains comprehensive information about the concept The Law of Diminishing Marginal Product and the Law of Variable Proportions.
+This article contains comprehensive information about the concept on the law of diminishing marginal product and the law of variable proportions.
 To learn more, stay tuned to BYJU’S.